• Home

 • Holding, inter alia, that an express repudiation of copyright ownership is insufficient to constitute an express repudiation of copyright authorship.

-• Holding, inter alia, that intervenors can raise new arguments in admin cases and that FCC rehearing is not needed to challenge FCC rationales as arbitrary and capricious.
+• Holding that intervenors can raise new arguments in admin cases and that FCC rehearing is not needed to challenge FCC rationales as arbitrary and capricious.

 • Slip Opinion | DJF’s Opening Brief | DJF’s Reply Brief